-Making such a soundproof box for your air compressor is an easy way to reduce the sound drastically.
-If your air tools doesn’t produce earth-shattering noise, to begin with, this box might make the entire sound fall to a minimum.
+Modifying such a soundproof box for your air compressor is an easy way to reduce the noise drastically.
+If your air tool doesn’t produce earth-shattering noise, to begin with, this box might make the entire sound fall to a minimum.

 Use Rubber Grommets:

-Rubber has sound-absorbing capabilities, and thus, it’s a probable solution to the problem.
-You can find rubber grommet on Amazon from around $2 to $10 or more prices.
-There are different types and sizes of rubber grommets available in the market so you can get one according to your machine.
+Rubber has sound level deadening capabilities, and it’s a probable solution.
+You can find rubber grommets on Amazon from around $2 to $10 or more prices.
+There are different types and sizes of rubber grommets available in the market so you can get one according to your machines.

 If the motor is secured using rubber grommet, you can reduce the noise significantly.
-The vibrations in the engine cause a lot of noise when an air compressor is run.
-As the rubber absorbs the vibrations, it reduces the noise too acting as an air compressor noise suppressor.
+The vibration in the engines causes a lot of noise when an air compressors start.
+As the rubber absorbs the vibrations, it reduces the noise levels to act as an air compressors sound deadening.